-Chamomile tea is probably the most well known sleepytime tea and near the top of any bedtime tea list.
-Chamomile tea is a great beverage to have on hand before bedtime due to its calming nature.
-This tea has been used for centuries as part of traditional medicine to treat anxiety, insomnia and relieve stress.
-This herbal tea is made from the flowers of the chamomile plant and features a taste that is reminiscent of crisp apples.
-Its flavor profile is described as earthy and grounded with finishing notes that are sweet and floral.
+Chamomile tea is probably the most well known sleepy-time tea and near the top of any bedtime tea list.
+This herbal tea has been used for centuries as part of traditional medicine to treat anxiety, insomnia and relieve stress and features a taste that is reminiscent of crisp apples.
+Chamomile's flavor profile is also described as earthy and grounded with finishing notes that are sweet and floral.

 A 2009 study found that chamomile extract reduces anxiety in patients diagnosed with mild to moderate generalized anxiety disorder known as GAD.
 Chamomile tea works as a mild tranquilizer to reduce stress on muscles and nerves.
 This process helps to relieve tension and encourage relaxation (1).

 Further, a 2005 animal study investigated the calming effects of chamomile tea on the amount of time it takes to fall asleep.
 Researchers found that chamomile extract decreased sleep latency in rats at doses of 300 milligrams (2).
 In a human study published in 2011, scientists found that chamomile was useful in improving wakefulness and alertness after sleep.
 These results indicate better quality sleep when patients consume chamomile tea (3).
-While research is ongoing, chamomile tea shows strong potential to make it easier to get to sleep and to get a good night's sleep.
+While research is ongoing, chamomile tea shows strong potential to make it easier to get to sleep and wake up refreshed.

 2. Passionflower Tea

 Passionflower tea is derived from both fresh and dried leaves of the Passiflora incarnata plant.
-Tea made from this plant is light pale green or slightly lilac in color.
-This tea features a mild taste that is vegetal, floral and earthy green.
+Tea made from this plant is light pale green or slightly lilac in color and features a mild taste that is vegetal, floral and earthy green.
 Passionflower tea contains a flavone commonly found in honey that induces calm and soothes muscles to increase mental repose.

 A study published in Phytotherapy Research examined the effects of passionflower on sleep quality in 41 individuals aged 18 to 35.
 The participants consumed one cup of passionflower tea or a placebo for a 1-week period and kept a sleep journal.
 At the end of the study, participants who consumed passionflower tea showed significantly increased sleep quality (4).

 Passionflower tea offers a sweet, floral way to alleviate sleep disorders and get better quality sleep.
-Consume 1 cup each evening before bed to reap the sleep benefits of passionflower tea.
+Consume a cup each evening before bed to reap the benefits of passionflower tea.

 3. Lemon Balm Tea

-Lemon balm was a common herb used in the Middle Ages to treat symptoms of insomnia and anxiety that prevent restful sleep.
-Tea made from lemon balm is deliciously sharp and helps to induce calmness.
+In the Middle Ages, lemon balm was a common herb used to treat symptoms of insomnia and anxiety that prevent restful sleep.
+Tea made from lemon balm is deliciously sharp and helps to induce relaxation.
 Lemon balm tea is derived from the lemon balm plant known scientifically as Melissa officinalis which is part of the mint family.
 This tea contains compounds that help to soothe stress and relax muscles.
-This ornamental plant can be grown right in your own garden for fresh leaves that are chock full of health benefits.
+Lemon balm can even be grown right in your own garden for fresh leaves that are chock full of health benefits.